the-peon-project/peon/documentation/manual/docs/development/index.md

 ![diagram_comms](./architecture_master.png)

-- REST API - The orchestrator can be managed by a REST API.
-The connections shown in GREEN are indicate REST communications.
+- <font color="orange">REST API</font> - The orchestrator can be managed by a REST API, with is represented with orange connection/s.
-- DOCKER SOCKET - The orchestrator manages the underlying docker host using docer sockets (at the moment).
-The connections shown in ORANGE are indicate SOCKET communications.
+- <font color="red">DOCKER SOCKET</font> - The orchestrator manages the underlying docker host using docer sockets (at the moment), which is represented with red connection/s.
+- \*Optional Feature - These are not *required* in order to leverage the automation services of the PEON project.

 ## Terms & Symbols